API¤

 tag with given key was NOT found.

-method and raises an error if called elsewhere.
+This method is part of the Render API, and raises an error if called from outside the rendering execution.

 Example: